RodrigoEC/mebuntu/README.md

 bash main.sh
 ```

-And that's it, if you eventually find some error pls report it for me :heart:
+And that's it, if you eventually find some error please report it for me :heart: